What Kind of Jobs Can Production/Manufacturing/Industrial Engineers Get in the Pharmaceutical and Medical Device Industry?

 - Knowledge of PLC and machine automation logic and automated process debugging.

-- Know how to operate and manage production operations within a cleanroom environment.
+- Experience working and managing production operations within a cleanroom environment.
+For example semiconductor manufacturing..

 Apply for Production/Manufacturing/Industrial Engineering roles as you are.

 Polish up your CV/Resume and apply as you are.
-A GMP Training qualification or certification will certainly help bolster your qualification.
+However, our GMP Training Course for Beginners in the Pharmaceutical Industry will certainly help bolster your qualification.
 You could apply for advertised positions or you could send out speculative job applications.

-Retrain for production/manufacturing/operations roles within a GMP regulated manufacturing environment such a medical device or pharmaceutical manufacturing.
+Retrain for production/manufacturing/operations roles within a GMP regulated manufacturing environment such as medical device or pharmaceutical manufacturing.

 Retrain for validation roles for both pharmaceutical companies and engineering consultancies.